Article

 192.0.2.102

-If your reader needs to be in a specific directory or change to a new one, be sure to include those commands.
+If the reader needs to be in a specific directory or change to a new one, indicate the step before running any additional commands.

-When editing a file, always introduce it by describing its purpose, then explain what changes the reader will make.
-This will assist the reader when they need to customize, update, or troubleshoot issues later.
+When editing a file, introduce it by describing its purpose, then explain what changes the reader will make.
+This helps the reader when they need to customize, update, or troubleshoot issues in your article.

-Explicitly tell the reader to create or open each file in an editor.
-We prefer nano for documentation if it's available; otherwise, use vi.
+Explicitly tell the reader to create or open a file in a text editor.
+We prefer nano for documentation if it's available, otherwise, use vi since it's the default editor for UNIX systems.

 Transitions

-Each major step should briefly introduce what the reader will do and have a closing describing what the reader did and what needs to happen next.
-The transitions give the reader context to help them follow the article.
-It's good writing form to vary your wording and avoid repeating the language from the step title.
+Every major step should briefly introduce what the reader will do, and have a closing summary describing what they did, and what's required next.
+Transitions give the reader context to help them follow the article.

 Next Steps and Reference

-Rather than a Conclusion section that merely restates what the reader has accomplished by following your article, you should use this opportunity to suggest the next steps and give links to reference material.
-This is also a good place to link other related Vultr documentation.
+Instead of a Conclusion section that merely summarizes what the reader accomplished by following your article.
+Use the opportunity to suggest the next steps and provide links to reference material such as related Vultr documentation.

 Edit Your Article